flux-framework/PerfFlowAspect/docs/UpcomingFeatures.rst

  Upcoming Features
 ###################

-Upcoming features include the ability to enable and disable PerfFlowAspect with an environment variable, and also allow for collection of other statistics, such as GPU utilization.
+Upcoming features include the ability to specify catgories while tracing, a connector for Hatchet, and allow for collection of other statistics, such as GPU utilization.
+Additionally, the team plans to provide examples of how various benchmarks and workflows have been annotated with PerfFlowAspect.
 Please follow our GitHub issues page for learning about upcoming features, as well as for suggesting new features for PerfFlowAspect.